Comparative and superlative adjectives

 For adverbs that that have the same form as adjectives, the comparative and superlative forms are like adjectives: add –er to form the comparative and –est to form the superlative.
 The most common of these adverbs are: late-later, early-earlier, fast-faster, hard-harder, long-longer.

 - He works harder than me.

-- She always arrives later than her boss.
+- She always arrives earlier than her boss.